Hong5489/Hong5489.github.io/_posts/2022-02-19-techraj-challenge.md

 ## Extract frame

-We can all frame from the video using `ffmpeg` command
+We can extract all frame from the video using `ffmpeg` command

 ```bash
 # Extract all frame named by frame number